Skip navigation

 This is your standard “clear-cut favorite with a wide open race for 2nd” World Cup group.
 Often times they deliver some of the best games because the margins are so thin, but it’s also exactly where you want to land if you’re a World Cup favorite and want to ease your way in to the tournament.

-Group B — Canada, Switzerland, Qatar, Italy/Northern Ireland, Wales, Bosnia & Herzegovina
+Group B — Canada, Switzerland, Qatar, Bosnia & Herzegovina

-Group K — Portugal, Colombia, Uzbekistan, DR Congo/Jamaica/New Caledonia
+Group K — Portugal, Colombia, Uzbekistan, DR Congo

-Seems simple on the surface, but a potential First-time World Cup qualifiers are always a huge variable in World Cup groups, so potentially having two debutants in Uzbekistan and either DR Congo or New Caledonia out of the playoffs makes this a potential chaos group.
+Seems simple on the surface, but a first-time World Cup qualifiers are always a huge variable in World Cup groups, so having two debutants in Uzbekistan and DR Congo out of the playoffs makes this a potential chaos group.

 Group G — Belgium, Iran, Egypt, New Zealand

-This is your standard “clear-cut favorite with a wide open race for 2nd” World Cup group.
-Often times they deliver some of the best games because the margins are so thin, but it’s also exactly where you want to land as any Pot 1 team.
+This is again your standard “clear-cut favorite with a wide open race for 2nd” World Cup group.
+It’s exactly where you want to land as any Pot 1 team and Belgium don’t have the depth they used to but they have plenty of exciting youngsters breaking through.
+Plus, Egypt have Mohamed Salah ready to do something special.

 Group H — Spain, Uruguay, Saudi Arabia, Cape Verde

 Again, this feels almost too straightforward and obvious.
-Spain and Uruguay will finish 1st and 2nd pending their head-to-head matchup, and Saudi Arabia will try to beat one another by enough goals to sneak through in 3rd.
+Spain and Uruguay will finish 1st and 2nd pending their head-to-head matchup, and Saudi Arabia will try to beat Cape Verde by enough goals to sneak through in 3rd.

 Group L — England, Croatia, Ghana, Panama